The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

 A cut through the elevation structure is shown in Fig.~\ref{fig:fe_model_erswedge}.
 The elevation rotating structure is currently expected to weigh 2810 tons with some trim mass for later auxiliary components already included.
 The goal is not to exceed 3000 ton in the course of the ongoing development (see Table~\ref{tab:masses}).

-\subsubsection{Azimuth Rotating Structure}
+\subsubsection{Azimuth rotating structure}

-The azimuth rotating structure is a wheel on track design based on the design concepts used in the 64-m Sardinia Radio Telescope (SRT) and in the 50-m LMT/GTM.
-It comprises: \begin{itemize} \item twelve bogies, with two wheels per bogie, riding on on two track rings. \item the azimuth support truss supported by these bogies. \item the elevation bogies (lateral+radial support) carried by the azimuth support truss. \item the Nasmyth instruments racks/towers, also carried by the azimuth support truss. \end{itemize} The azimuth rotating structure can be seen in Fig.~\ref{fig:fe_model_ars}.
-The bogies (small green wheels shown in Fig.~\ref{fig:fe_model_ars}) run on seamless, welded tracks similar to the approach chosen for the LMT/GTM.

-One can also see in Fig.~\ref{fig:fe_model_ars} the approximate package volumes of the Nasmyth instruments as blue cylinders on top of the racks/towers, and are supported by (motorized, controlled) hexapods, which provide stable support with six degrees of freedom for translational and rotational adjustments.
+The azimuth rotating structure is a wheel-on-track design based on the design concepts used in the 64-m SRT and in the 50-m LMT/GTM.
+It comprises: \begin{itemize} \item twelve bogies, with two wheels per bogie, riding on on two track rings. \item the azimuth support truss supported by these bogies. \item the elevation bogies (lateral+radial support) carried by the azimuth support truss. \item the Nasmyth instruments racks or towers, also carried by the azimuth support truss. \end{itemize} The azimuth rotating structure can be seen in Fig.~\ref{fig:fe_model_ars}.
+The bogies (small green wheels shown in Fig.~\ref{fig:fe_model_ars}) run on seamless, welded tracks, which is similar to the approach chosen for the LMT/GTM.
+One can also see in Fig.~\ref{fig:fe_model_ars} the approximate package volumes of the Nasmyth instruments as blue cylinders on top of the racks or towers, and are supported by (motorized, controlled) hexapods, which provide stable support with six DOFs for translational and rotational adjustments.